I’m Heather Barton, a line dance choreographer and instructor, based in Scotland.

 The first piece I choreographed to be danced around the world was Picking Up The Pieces.

-The biggest hits so far are Cecilia, which I co-choreographed with my lovely friend, Willie Brown, and Missing, which is still riding high in the charts more than two years after I choreographed it.
+The biggest hits so far are Cecilia, which I co-choreographed with my lovely friend, Willie Brown, and Missing, which is still riding high in the charts more than three years after I choreographed it.

 I hope you enjoy trying out these and some of my other dances.